Janpot/google-reader-notifier/README.md

 ##version history

+###2.1.13: Load all the items
+  * Fix issue to load extra items when marking as read in unread list.
+  * Reset scrolling when a new item is shown.
+  * Show nicer dates and times.

 ###2.1.10 - 2.1.12: Defense mode
   * Be more defensive against received data.
   * Clean up + small bugfixes